kollegorna/labs.kollegorna.se/source/posts/2017-01-30-ruby-cool-things.md

   }
 }
 ```
-(yes yes you should enforce the same uniqueness in the db level as well, but we don't
+(yes, yes, you should enforce the same uniqueness on the DB level as well, but we don't
-handle the errors in this case because user must be super (un)lucky to manage to get
+handle the errors in this case because the user must be super (un)lucky to manage to get
-2 requests of his own landing in 2 different servers (of
+two requests of his own landing on two different servers (of
-the same app talking to the same db) at the exact same time..)
+the same app talking to the same DB) at the exact same time..)

 So the message will look like: